interlay/interlay.github.io/docs/guides/lending.md

 This example would liquidate a $1,000 USDT position in order to receive kBTC as collateral.

 ![Liquidate Borrow Extrinsic](../_assets/img/guide/liquidate-borrow-extrinsic.png)

-### 3. Withdraw collateral (optional)

-The liquidator will receive `LendTokens` as a result of the liquidation call in step 2.
-These tokens still remain in the liquidity pool of the lending market and keep accruing interest.
-To receive the underlying token, the user can either withdraw the qTokens manually via the UI as described [here](#_7-withdraw-a-deposit) or construct an extrinsic by using polkadot.js as follows:

-1. Set up the parameter for the call
-   1. **using the selected account**: `your_accound_address` (Kintsugi address, starting with ‘a3…’)
-   2. **submit the following extrinsic**: `loans.redeemAll` to redeem all supplied token of a given currency or `loans.redeem` to only redeem a specified amount.
-This could be required if the received currency is already used as collateral by the liquidator to secure a loan.
-In this case, not all of the tokens could be redeemed and the user needs to specify the amount via `loans.redeem`
-   3. **assetId:**
-      1. Select `Token` for KINT, kBTC, KSM
-      2. Select `ForeignAsset` for other tokens
-         1. see [here](#asset-registry) for `id:token` mapping

 ### Batch Liquidations